-- Publishing its 2017 EITI Report on 7 November 20192; - Adopting a revised EITI Decree on 11 July 20173; - Publishing the updated MSG Terms of Reference (ToR) in October 20194; - Publishing the 2020 Togo EITI work plan in April 20195; - Publishing a self-evaluation report in November 2019.6 - Publishing its 2017 Annual Progress Report in March 20197 The following section addresses progress on each of the corrective actions.
+- Publishing its 2017 EITI Report on 7 November 20192; - Adopting the Order of the Minister of Mines and Energy appointing the members of the Steering Committee on 11 July 20173; - Publishing the updated MSG Terms of Reference (ToR) in October 20194; - Publishing the 2020 Togo EITI work plan in April 20195; - Publishing a self-evaluation report in November 20196; - Publishing its 2017 Annual Progress Report in March 20197 The following section addresses progress on each of the corrective actions.
 The assessment is limited to the corrective actions established by the Board and the associated requirements in the EITI Standard.
-The assessment follows the guidance outlined in the Validation Guide.8 In the course of undertaking this assessment, the International Secretariat has also considered whether there is a need to review additional requirements, i.e. those assessed as "satisfactory progress" or "beyond" in the 2018 Validation.
-While these requirements have not been comprehensively assessed, in the 2 EITI Togo (November 2019), '2017 EITI Report', accessed here in November 2019.
+The assessment follows the guidance outlined in the Validation Guide.8 In the course of undertaking this assessment, the International Secretariat has also considered whether there is a need to review additional requirements, i.e. those assessed as "satisfactory progress" or "beyond" in 2 EITI Togo (November 2019), '2017 EITI Report', accessed here in November 2019.